ntk148v/lets-go/README.md

     * 2nd: efficiency.
 If the receiver is large, a big `struct` for instance, it will be much cheaper to use a pointer receiver.
     * 3rd: consistency.
 If some of the methods of the type must have pointer receivers, the rest should too, so the method set is consistent regardless of how the type is used.
-    * For types such as basic types, slices and small `struct`, a value receiver is very cheap so unless the semantics of the methods requires a pointer, a value receiver is effient and clear.
+    * For types such as basic types, slices & small `struct`, a value receiver is very cheap so unless the semantics of the methods requires a pointer, a value receiver is effient & clear.

 ### 6.4.
 Listing interfaces in interfaces

 ### 6.5.
-Introspection and reflection
+Introspection & reflection

 ## 7. Concurrency

-* Firstly, don't mess between [parallelism and concurrency](https://github.com/ntk148v/til/blob/master/concurrency-parallelism/concurrency-is-not-parallelism.md).
+* Firstly, don't mess between [parallelism & concurrency](https://github.com/ntk148v/til/blob/master/concurrency-parallelism/concurrency-is-not-parallelism.md).
 * **Goroutines** are the central entity in Go's ability for concurrency.
 A goroutine has a simple model: it is a function executing in parallel with other goroutines in the same address space.
 It is lightweight, costing little more than the allocation of stack space.
-And the stack start small, so they are cheap, and grow by allocating (and freeing) heap storage as required.
+And the stack start small, so they are cheap, & grow by allocating (and freeing) heap storage as required.

 ```Go
 ready("Tea", 2) // Normal function call